rvcucalont/Hap_Network_pipeline/README.md

 3. **Check and Trim Alignment**
    - Ensure all sequences are aligned and of equal length:
    - Uses AMAS.py (see further usages: https://github.com/marekborowiec/AMAS)
    - AMAS.py stand-alone script located in `dependencies`.
-No need to download separatly.
+No need to download separately.

 4. **Find Haplotypes**
    - Run custom python script `Find_hap_fasta.py` to assign haplotypes based on similarity